Home » Blog - All About Pets » Blog Posts - Pet Parenting Lifestyle » Still Using These? They’re More Harmful to Pets Than You’d Think

 - Death

-Candles are a definite yes at romantic dinners and relaxing bath sides, but did you know they can be toxic to pets.
+Candles are a definite yes at romantic dinners and relaxing bath sides, but did you know they can be toxic to cats and dogs.
 That’s not to say you should stop having those candlelit nights, but here’s what you should know…

-Candles are often made from chemicals like lead, formaldehyde, benzene, paraffin and other carcinogens.
+Candles are often made from chemicals like lead, formaldehyde, benzene, paraffin and other carcinogens which can be harmful to pets.
 Scented candles can pose the biggest danger to pets because they smell more enticing so meowser or woofer are more likely to take a bite.

 And let’s face it, when did any dog just take one bite.
 Chances are, Rover is going to eat the whole candle or even the whole pack of candles – a big fat no-no.